Menathy27/allen-brain-data-exploration/README.md

 # allen-brain-data-exploration
-This project explores datasets from the Allen Brain Observatory using Google Colab and Python, as introduced in the 2025 TReND-CaMinA Computational Neuroscience Webinar Series.
+This project explores datasets from the Allen Brain Observatory using Google Colab and Python, as introduced in the 2025 Computational Neuroscience Webinar Series.

 ## What’s inside